 Understanding what marketing channels have contributed to reaching your goals is key to making informed budget decisions about where your marketing budget is best spent.
 Properly attributing value to the channels, campaigns, creatives and keywords which are driving conversions (and other goal KPIs) means you can see which areas will get a bigger ROI.

-It is common for businesses to treat all their marketing channels separately, particularly for brands where they outsource marketing activity to various agencies.
-Treating each channel in silos can lead to duplication of work and a disjointed customer journey, meaning higher costs and lower performance than if you were to tie up all channels into an integrated strategy.
+It is common for businesses to treat all their marketing channels separately.
+But treating each channel in silos can lead to duplication of work and a disjointed customer journey, meaning higher costs and lower performance than if you were to tie up channels into an integrated strategy.

-Having a wider strategy with overarching objectives which all channels feed into, sharing cross-channel insights, and maximising content across all channels will improve performance and increase efficiency across all channels.
+Having a wider strategy with overarching objectives which all channels feed into, sharing cross-channel insights, and maximising content will improve performance and increase efficiency across all channels.

 Not all customers are created equally and the amount you invest in attracting and retaining customers should vary depending on several factors including their lifetime value and likelihood to convert.